albrodfer1/cks-exam/chops/chop.md

 ### Logging

 - `journalctl -e -u kube-apiserver|etcd|kubelet`: See events in `journalctl` filtering by process and starting from the latest ones

+## Notes

+- `kubeadm` creates certificates for `kube-apiserver` valid for 10.96.0.1 and internal IP addresses by default